Cryptographic Specifications of CryptPeer

 - Terminal:

-Principle: minimize exploitable traces while retaining logs necessary for operation:
+Principle: minimize exploitable traces while retaining the logs required for operation:

-- technical logs (errors, performance) without personal data;
+- technical logs without decrypted data or secrets;

 - no logs of keys or decrypted content;